 by Tanya Koob – People tell me snowshoeing is boring.
 It’s not as fun as skiing, they say, or Why walk both up and down a hill To those individuals, let’s rethink the process.
-Snowshoeing is fun if you choose the right trails and resources.
+I say, once you learn how to snowshoe with kids, snowshoeing is fun, but you have to choose the right trails and gear.

 Introduce your child to snowshoeing with outings near home before heading into the wilderness for bigger adventures.
 Many local golf courses allow snowshoeing or cross country skiing during the winter season, and parks or school fields make for simple, fun family experiences on snowshoes.

 1. Choose the right trail.
 While I certainly don’t recommend venturing out in snow deep enough to bury small children, at least choose enough fluffy white stuff to make a snowshoeing experience interesting.

 In general, ski trails should be avoided since snowshoes are designed to travel through powder and not hard-packed surfaces, and many Nordic ski associations prefer snowshoeing to take place off pre-tracked trails.

 2. Bring a sled.
 Always pack a sled for youngsters.
 Winter is my favorite time of year to hike or snowshoe with my son because even a five- year-old can be pulled along for a ride through the snow.

 Additionally, the sled itself is a fun game for kids when they aren’t riding; transporting friends, younger siblings, or even parents is a fun challenge.
 Finally, the sled can be used to haul firewood, backpacks, and an assortment of other gear you don’t want to carry.